sheyijojo/Docker_CERT/7-Docker-swarm/5-overlay-netwks.md

 Ingress is created automatically.
 Ingress is a type of overlay network.

-The Birdge network known as docker_gwbridge Network connects the individual daemon to the other daemons participating in the swarm
+The Bridge network known as docker_gwbridge Network connects the individual daemon to the other daemons participating in the swarm

 ## can create an overlay network type